 Ensuring your puppy is hydrated is essential as they begin exploring the world.
 Young puppies tend to get their hydration through their mother’s milk before they begin weaning.
 As they begin weaning, they’ll need water frequently.

 You should make sure that puppies have 1/2 cup of water every few hours, which varies depending on their size and age.
 As a puppy weans they’ll need 1/2 to 1 ounce of water per pound of bodyweight just as an adult does, but it’s a good idea to check in with your vet to ensure they’re getting enough.

 While the amount of time a dog can go without water varies, a healthy dog can typically survive for 2-3 days without water.
 But, going this long without water will likely have other health consequences as a result of their dehydration.

 The precise amount of time that a dog can go without water will vary depending on their size, breed, food and nutrition, the weather and temperature, and age.

-If your dog has gone too long without water and is very dehydrated, you should ensure they get immediate veterinary care.
+If your dog has not had access to water and you suspect that they may be dehydrated, you must seek immediate veterinary care.

 What to do if Your Dog Won’t Drink?

 There are several reasons why your dog might not be drinking water.
 A change in the weather, being in an unfamiliar place, a health problem, old age, anxiety, mouth injury, or dental damage are all possible causes for a dog not wanting to drink.

 If your dog won’t drink, the following tricks might help: